phaustin/a301_students_eoas/notebooks/week11/flux_schwartzchild.rst

 +++++++++++++++++++++++++++++++++++

 How do we get `E_{net}` if the satellites only measure radiance `L`?
-Graphically, this is the situation we know how to solve, from :ref:`schwartz` notes:
+Graphically, this is the situation we know how to solve, from :ref:`week4_schwartz` notes:

 .. figure::  ./figures/schwartzchild.png
    :scale: 35